Last Updated on March 9, 2026

 A branch office is a type of business organisation that has been established by an overseas company in India to conduct on its behalf certain specific operations that have been defined and permitted for it.
 Such a branch office inherently has the character of being a divergent type of office, in contrast to a project office established for a specific project.
 A branch office may undertake acts, services, or any function that it deems fit within the purview of Indian law; thus, international businesses can legitimately have a concrete presence in India’s territory without the need to set up a subsidiary.

 The Reserve Bank of India (RBI) governs the functioning of branch offices under the Foreign Exchange Management Act (FEMA), 1999.
 A foreign corporation needs prior approval from the RBI before opening a branch office, except for automatic routes of certain countries and sectors.
 Activities permitted for branch offices are exporting and importing goods, consultancy services, research, technical assistance, promotion of technological or financial collaboration, and being an agent of the parent company in India.
-On the other hand, branch offices cannot manufacture or do retail trade.
+On the other hand, branch offices cannot manufacture or engage in retail trade.

 With this facility, the foreign company branch office empowered to operate in India will have all control of the corporation but will miss the independent legal status, making it liable for activities conducted by the branch for which the foreign parent company, directly as a result, gets held accountable.